smartarch/ML-DEECo-replication-package/README.md

 [RH2009]  P. Runeson and M. Höst, “Guidelines for conducting and reporting case study research in software engineering,” Empirical Software Engineering, vol. 14, no. 2, pp. 131–164, Apr.
 2009.

 [B2013] Tomas Bures, Ilias Gerostathopoulos, Petr Hnetynka, Jaroslav Keznikl, Michal Kit, and Frantisek Plasil.
 2013.
 DEECO: an ensemble-based component system.
 In Proceedings of the 16th International ACM Sigsoft symposium on Component-based software engineering (CBSE '13).
 Association for Computing Machinery, New York, NY, USA, 81–90.
 DOI:https://doi.org/10.1145/2465449.2465462

+[^1]: In our previous works, we were using the Scala-based DSL for ensembles specification.
+While the Scala language allows for much higher flexibility in designing DSLs, Python has better support in the area of ML, and, importantly, as it is currently one of the most popular programming languages, a Python-based DSL has much higher chances for further usage and adoption.

+[^2]: A decorator in Python is a function/method that enhances the functionality  of the function/method over which is applied (without modifying it) and assigns the result to the identifier of the original function/method&mdash;see https://www.python.org/dev/peps/pep-0318/